maloymanna/maloymanna.github.io/content/post/2025-10-22-automate-keepass-sync-on-linux-to-google-drive-and-onedrive.md

     fi
 }

+# Optional initial sync
+echo "Starting watcher for: $LOCAL_FILE" sync_file
+# echo "Exiting" # Uncomment if using in a one-shot manner

+# Watch for modifications - comment out this section if not scheduled
+inotifywait -m -e close_write --format '%w%f' "$LOCAL_FILE" | while read FILE
+do
+    if [ "$FILE" = "$LOCAL_FILE" ]; then
+        sync_file
+    fi
+done
 ```
 - Make the script executable `chmod +x ~/sync-keepass.sh`
 - Add the script to `~/.bashrc` or `~/.profile` and/or add to Autostart/ systemd user service.